A guide to intrapreneurship

 When you study successful innovation, you find at the root of it passionate champions and small teams taking on the entrepreneurial function inside the organization and carrying things on beyond their assigned responsibilities.

-The idea of small teams is also interesting because intrapreneurship is like building a startup inside the startup, or a company inside the company.
-It takes a few people to do that; it can't work with large groups of people because at the very beginning, a company is built by a few until it expands.
+Intrapreneurship is like building a company inside the company.
+It takes a few people to do that; it can't work with large groups of people because at the very beginning a company is built by a few until it expands.

 The Macintosh team was what is commonly known as intrapreneurship ... a group of people going, in essence, back to the garage, but in a large company.